how many district in maharashtra

 The state of Maharashtra has 350 forts.
 Each of these forts has its own story and history.
 Some famous ones are Raigad, Sinhagad, and Pratapgad.
 These forts are like time machines that take us back to different times and battles.
 They’re not just old walls; they’re like windows to the past.

 In a nutshell, Maharashtra is a land of history, diverse landscapes, economic strength, and an abundance of forts.
-It continues to play a crucial role in India’s growth and has a rich cultural tapestry that’s worth exploring.
+It continues to play a crucial role in India’s growth and has a rich cultural tapestry worth exploring.

 Administrative Divisions of Maharashtra